The Secret to Creating Content that Resonates

 Even though the piece is ostensibly about technology, the story revolves around very human failings: poor communication, pride, and ego.
 These problems crop up in any business relationship.
 People identify with this struggle and want to learn ways to resolve it.
 Audiences turn to customer stories so they can avoid falling into similar pitfalls.

 Success stories are a big draw as well.
-Another very popular blog I’ve ghostwritten details how a company achieved its goals in record time.
+Another popular blog we’ve ghostwritten details how a company achieved its goals in record time.
 The piece portrays the hurdles the company overcame with real-world examples of what took place.
-And a white paper I recently wrote describes how a customer uses the client’s solution to increase end-user engagement, solve business problems, and drive more revenue.
+And we’ve written several case studies and white papers that describe how a customer uses a client’s solution to achieve business goals, such as increase end-user engagement, solve business problems, and drive more revenue.

 Customer stories lay the foundation for brand loyalty.
 The more emotionally invested that people are in your company, the more likely they’ll turn to you for new products and solutions.